blindnet-io/product-management/specifications/Privateform-FRD.md

 _Server_ - PrivateForm Light backend server.

-_Doctor_ - Registered user of the Server.
+_Data Consumer_ - Registered user of the Server.

-_Patient_ - Unregistered user who fills and submits the forms sent by a Doctor.
+_Submitter_ - Unregistered user who fills and submits the forms sent by a Doctor.

 _Interface_ - PrivateForm Light frontend (UI).

 _Form_ - A form on the web page on PrivateForm Light where Patients fill their Medical data and Metadata.

-Medical data - Healthcare related data about Patients, filled by Patients on the Form
+_Data_ - Data about data subject, filled by Submitter on the Form

 Metadata - Data related to Patients and Medical data
 * id